-The Retro-X Tet-On Advanced Inducible Expression System provides the tightly regulated, high-level gene expression system originally described by Gossen & Bujard (1992), including the system improvements described by Urlinger, et al. (2000; Clontechniques, January 2007), in a highly efficient retroviral vector format.
-The vectors provided produce infectious, replication-incompetent retroviruses when transfected into an appropriate MMLV packaging cell line, such as GP2-293 (supplied with Clontech's Retro-X Universal Packaging System, Cat.
+The Retro-X Tet-Off Advanced Inducible Expression System provides the tightly regulated, high-level gene expression system originally described by Gossen & Bujard (1992), including the system improvements described by Urlinger, et al. (2000; Clontechniques, January 2007), in a highly efficient retroviral vector format.
+The vectors provided produce infectious, replication-incompetent retroviruses when transfected into an appropriate MMLV packaging cell line, such as GP2-293 (supplied with Retro-X Universal Packaging System, Cat.
 No. 631530).
 The retroviruses are then used to deliver the system into your target cells.
 Once established in your cell line, either through sequential infection or by coinfection, the system allows you to control the expression level of your gene of interest (GOI) by adjusting the concentration of the system's inducer, doxycycline (Dox; a tetracycline derivative).

-In the Tet-On Advanced System, the basal "off" state is maintained in the absence of Dox in the culture medium, while induction is achieved by the addition of Dox (Figure 1).
+In the Tet-Off Advanced System, the basal "off" state is maintained by the presence of low concentrations of Dox in the culture medium, while induction is achieved by the removal of Dox (Figure 1).
 Expression levels can be fine-tuned by titrating the Dox concentration.
-The maximum expression levels obtained with the Tet-On Advanced System are very high, and often exceed those obtained by constitutive mammalian promoters, such as CMV (Yin, et al., 1996).
+The maximum expression levels obtained with the Tet-Off Advanced System are very high, and often exceed those obtained by constitutive mammalian promoters, such as CMV (Yin, et al., 1996).
 Basal (uninduced) expression levels are extremely low and often undetectable.
-Unlike other inducible mammalian expression systems, gene regulation in all of Clontech's Tet Systems is highly specific, so results are not complicated by pleiotropic effects or nonspecific induction.
+Unlike in other inducible mammalian expression systems, gene regulation in all of our Tet Systems is highly specific, so results are not complicated by pleiotropic effects or nonspecific induction.

-B. Elements of Tet-On Advanced Systems
+B. Elements of Tet-Off Advanced Systems

 In E. coli, the Tet repressor protein (TetR) negatively regulates the genes of the tetracycline-resistance operon on the Tn10 transposon.
 TetR blocks transcription of these genes by binding to the tet operator sequences (tetO) in the absence of tetracycline (Tc).
 In the presence of Tc, TetR dissociates from tetO and transcription of resistance-mediating genes begins.
-Together, TetR and tetO provide the basis of regulation and induction for all of Clontech's Tet Systems.
+Together, TetR and tetO provide the basis of regulation and induction for all of our Tet Systems.

-- 1. The Retro-X Tet-On Advanced Transactivator: rtTA-Advanced.
-The pRetroX-Tet-On Advanced vector constitutively expresses the tetracycline-controlled transactivator rtTA-Advanced (Urlinger, et al., 2000).
-This protein contains a mutant TetR (rTetR) domain that possesses a "reverse" tetO binding phenotype; it binds to tetO sequences in the presence of Dox, rather than in its absence.
-The rTetR domain is fused to three minimal "F"-type activation domains derived from herpes simplex virus VP16 (Baron et al., 1997, Triezenberg et al., 1988).
-The gene for rtTA-Advanced is fully synthetic, and utilizes human codon preferences to increase the protein's expression levels and stability in mammalian cells.
+1. The Retro-X Tet-Off Advanced Transactivator: tTA-Advanced

+The pRetroX-Tet-Off Advanced vector constitutively expresses the tetracycline-controlled transactivator tTA-Advanced (Urlinger, et al., 2000).
+This protein consists of TetR fused to three minimal "F"-type transcription activation domains derived from herpes simplex virus VP16 (Baron et al., 1997, Triezenberg et al., 1988).
+The gene for tTA-Advanced is fully synthetic and utilizes human codon preferences to increase the protein's expression levels and stability in mammalian cells.
 Cryptic splice sites were removed from its cDNA sequence to increase production of mature mRNAs.
-Expression of rtTA-Advanced is typically high enough to be easily detected by Western analysis using the TetR Monoclonal Antibody (Cat.
+Expression of tTA-Advanced is typically high enough to be easily detectable by Western analysis using the TetR Monoclonal Antibody (Cat.
 No. 631108).
-Unlike TetR, rtTA-Advanced binds tetO sequences in the presence of Dox. - 2.
-The Response Vector: pRetroX-Tight-Pur.
+Like TetR, tTA-Advanced is unable to bind tetO sequences in the presence of Dox.

+2. The Response Vector: pRetroX-Tight-Pur

 The pRetroX-Tight-Pur vector contains $P{\text{Tight}}$ , the inducible response promoter that controls expression of your GOI (Clontechniques, April 2003).
-The $P{\text{Tight}}$ composite promoter sequence was originally developed as the $P{\text{tet-}14}$ promoter in the laboratory of Dr. H. Bujard.
-It consists of a modified Tet-Responsive Element (TRE ${\text{mod}}$ ), made up of seven direct repeats of an altered tetO sequence, joined to a modified minimal CMV promoter ( $P{\text{minCMV}\Delta}$ ). $P{\text{Tight}}$ also lacks binding sites for endogenous mammalian transcription factors, so it is virtually silent in the absence of induction.
-Upon induction (i.e. in the presence of Dox), rtTA-Advanced binds to the $P{\text{Tight}}$ promoter on the response vector, activating transcription of the downstream gene (Figure 1).
+The $P{\text{Tight}}$ composite promoter sequence was originally developed as the $P{\text{tet-14}}$ promoter in the laboratory of Dr. H. Bujard.
+It consists of a modified Tet-Responsive Element (TREmod), made up of seven direct repeats of an altered tetO sequence, joined to a modified minimal CMV promoter ( $P{\text{minCMVA}}$ ). $P{\text{Tight}}$ also lacks binding sites for endogenous mammalian transcription factors, so it is virtually silent in the absence of induction.
+Upon induction (i.e., in the absence of Dox), tTA-Advanced binds to the $P{\text{Tight}}$ promoter on the response vector, activating transcription of the downstream gene (Figure 1).